Verssgn/Sync-Story/README.md

 # SYNC STORY
+Success story is a plug for playnite that allows you to use achievements.

 Currently, this is a simple script that fetches achievement data from the Goldberg Emu folder in %appdata% and puts it in the Success Story addon in Playnite.

 It is not a great solution and could be much improved if it were made by somebody who knows what they are doing, but it works.